Sponsored Search, Market Equilibria, and the Hungarian Method: Bidder Optimality

-The proof strategy is as follows: In Lemma~\ref{lem:smallest=optimal} we show that a feasible and stable matching $\mu$ with prices $p$ is bidder optimal if we have that $p_j \leq p'_j$ for all items $j$ and all feasible and stable matchings $\mu'$ with prices $p'.$ Afterwards, in Lemma~\ref{lem:overdemand}, we establish a lower bound on the price increase of strictly overdemanded items.
-Finally, in Lemma~\ref{lem:induction} we argue that whenever the Modified HM updates the prices it updates the prices according to Lemma~\ref{lem:overdemand}.
+We proceed as follows: In Lemma~\ref{lem:smallest=optimal} we show that an envy free outcome $(\mu, p)$ is bidder optimal if we have that $p_j \leq p'_j$ for all items $j$ and all envy free outcomes $(\mu', p')$.
+Afterwards, we define {\em strict overdemand} and prove a lower bound on the price increase of strictly overdemanded items in Lemma~\ref{lem:overdemand}.
+Finally, in Lemma~\ref{lem:induction}, we argue that whenever the Modified Hungarian Method updates the prices it updates the prices according to Lemma~\ref{lem:overdemand}.
 This completes the proof.